Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Introduction

 Stage 1: Generative item self-promotion.
 We empower item agents with the capability to actively compete for visibility.
 Items are no longer passive candidates; instead, they become active participants by generating personalized promotion tailored to the target user's interest preference.
 For example, the same CD player might emphasize ``high audio fidelity'' to musicians, ``popular tracks'' to students, and ``easy audio playback'' to seniors.
 This mechanism not only improves matching quality but also provides long-tail items with opportunities to gain exposure.

 Stage 2: Platform-led multi-objective re-ranking.
-After Stage 1 generates a high-quality candidate list, the platform agent performs sequential re-ranking to balance multiple objectives.
-Specifically, for each candidate item, the agent considers immediate user relevance, platform-level fairness and expected item utility.
-The platform agent makes ranking decisions one position at a time, this sequential strategy ensures that ranking choices consider both current item exposure and long-term fairness.
+After Stage 1 generates a high-quality candidate list, the platform performs sequential re-ranking to balance multiple objectives.
+Specifically, for each candidate item, the platform re-ranker considers immediate user relevance, platform-level fairness and expected item utility.
+The platform makes ranking decisions one position at a time; this sequential strategy ensures that ranking choices consider both current item exposure and long-term fairness.

 Notably, incorporating item self-promotion led to an increase in both the average exposure and click-through probability of items, while simultaneously improving platform-level fairness.
 At the same time, the introduction of personalized persuasive content enhanced recommendation accuracy on the user side.
 These results demonstrate that our framework can simultaneously support the objectives of users, items, and the platform.